 Notes

-Recipe adapted from Bundt Classics.
+Recipe slightly adapted from NordicWare.

 National Bundt Day, and I missed it?!
 Oh, sad!
 The good news is I can live vicariously through your experience baking this yummy looking cake…